Irene Paredes: International career

 She played her first minutes for the Spain national team in November 2011 against Romania.
-In June 2013, national team coach Ignacio Quereda confirmed Paredes as a member of his 23-player squad for the UEFA Women's Euro 2013 finals in Sweden.
-At the tournament, she scored an unfortunate own goal in Spain's 3–1 quarter-final defeat to Norway.
-On 27 October 2013, she scored her first goal for Spain, in a 6–0 home win against Estonia at a 2015 FIFA Women's World Cup qualification match.
-She was also called up to be part of Spain's squad at the 2015 FIFA Women's World Cup in Canada and at the 2019 FIFA Women's World Cup in France.
+In June 2013, national team coach Ignacio Quereda confirmed Paredes as a member of his 23-player squad for the UEFA Euro 2013 finals in Sweden.
+On 27 October 2013, she scored her first goal for Spain, in a 6–0 home win against Estonia at a 2015 FIFA World Cup qualification match.
+She was also called up to be part of Spain's squad at the 2015 World Cup in Canada and at the 2019 World Cup in France.
 On 5 March 2018, she marked her 50th appearance for Spain by opening the scoring with a header in a 2–0 victory against Czech Republic in the last group match of the Cyprus Cup.

 On 14 February 2022, Paredes was ruled out of the inaugural edition of the Arnold Clark Cup after suffering a muscle tear in her left thigh and was replaced by Sheila García.

-Paredes was part of the Spain squad called up for the UEFA Women's Euro 2022.
+Paredes was part of the Spain squad called up for the Euro 2022.

-Paredes was called up to the 23-player Spain squad for the 2023 FIFA Women's World Cup.
+Paredes was called up to the 23-player Spain squad for the 2023 World Cup.

 On 6 April 2023, Paredes made her return to the national team in a 4–2 international friendly win against Norway after she had resigned from the national team, along with her captaincy role in October 2022, following disagreements between a few players and the RFEF over unfavourable conditions in the dressing room.
-On 20 August, she won the FIFA Women's World Cup after Spain defeated England 1–0 in the final.
-On 1 December, she returned from injury to play her 100th match for the national team in a 2–3 defeat against Italy in a group stage match of the 2023–24 UEFA Women's Nations League.
+On 20 August, she won the World Cup after Spain defeated England 1–0 in the final.
+On 1 December, she returned from injury to play her 100th match for the national team in a 2–3 defeat against Italy in a group stage match of the 2023–24 UEFA Nations League.

 On 25 July 2024, Paredes was called up to the Spain squad for the 2024 Olympics where they lost to Germany in the Bronze Medal Match.

-On 10 June 2025, Paredes was called up to the Spain squad for the UEFA Women's Euro 2025.
+On 10 June 2025, Paredes was called up to the Spain squad for the Euro 2025.

 Personal life

 Paredes is in a relationship with former Spain hockey player Lucía Ybarra.
 During her stint at PSG, the couple lived together in Saint-Germain-en-Laye.

 In April 2021, Paredes and Ybarra announced that they were expecting their first child together.
 On 13 September, Paredes announced the arrival of their son Mateo, who was born the day before, in an Instagram post.
-Paredes had already asked coach Jorge Vilda not to summon her to the national squad for 2023 FIFA Women's World Cup qualification due to the forthcoming birth.
-Ybarra and Mateo accompanied Paredes to the 2023 FIFA Women's World Cup tournament in New Zealand and Australia.
+Paredes had already asked coach Jorge Vilda not to summon her to the national squad for 2023 FIFA World Cup qualification due to the forthcoming birth.
+Ybarra and Mateo accompanied Paredes to the 2023 World Cup tournament in New Zealand and Australia.

+In February 2026, Paredes and her partner Ybarra welcomed their second child, Lea Paredes Ybarra, whose name was announced via Ybarra's Instagram post a week after the child's birth.